skip to main content

 Figure 2: Figure: relationship between the levy and neighbourhood plans in England

-The majority of CIL funds, the HDC Allocation, will be retained by Huntingdonshire District Council for spending on Infrastructure in accordance with the Council's Infrastructure Delivery Statement (from December 2020).
+The majority of CIL funds, the Strategic Allocation, will be retained by Huntingdonshire District Council for spending on infrastructure in accordance with the council's Local Plan, Corporate Plan and Place Strategy.
+The annual IFS will include reference to the current strategic priorities and the amount of CIL funding collected.

-The allocation of these funds will be made through a twice annual application process, which will ultimately be agreed either by the Leader and Executive Councillor for Planning in consultation with the Corporate Director (Place), Chief Planning Officer will be considered by the Council’s Cabinet, depending on the amount of funding sought.
-A diagrammatic summary of the governance framework for CIL is set out in Appendix 1, which shows the spending and reporting arrangements that are in place.
+The allocation of these funds will be made through an application process as part of a funding round, which will ultimately be agreed either by the Leader and Executive Councillor for Planning in consultation with the Corporate Director (Place), Chief Planning Officer or will be considered by the council's Cabinet, depending on the amount of funding sought.

-Applications will be made on a standard online template issued by Huntingdonshire District Council as set out in Appendix 2 and will request key information about the infrastructure project, including:
+Applications will be made on a standard online template issued by Huntingdonshire District Council and will request key information about the infrastructure project, including:

 • what is the infrastructure project